Macquarie Park, New South Wales

 Macquarie Park (/məˈkwɒri/) is a suburb in the Northern Sydney region of Sydney, New South Wales, Australia.
 Macquarie Park is located 13 kilometres north-west of the Sydney central business district in the local government area of the City of Ryde.

 Macquarie Park was part of the suburb of North Ryde until it was gazetted as a suburb in its own right on 5 February 1999, and many businesses still use North Ryde as the address.
-Both suburbs share the 2113 postcode but Macquarie University, which is located at the northern part of the suburb, has its own postcode of 2109.
+Both suburbs share the 2113 postcode, but Macquarie University, which is located at the northern part of the suburb, has its own postcode of 2109.

 History

 Aboriginal culture

-The whole area between the Parramatta and Lane Cove Rivers was originally known by its Aboriginal name Wallumatta.
+The whole area between the Parramatta and Lane Cove rivers was originally known by its Aboriginal name Wallumatta.
 Contact with the first white settlement's bridgehead into Australia quickly devastated much of the population through epidemics of smallpox and other diseases.
 Their descendants live on, though their language, social system, way of life and traditions are mostly lost.
 The Aboriginal name survives in a local reserve, the Wallumatta Nature Reserve, located at the corner of Twin and Cressy roads, North Ryde.
 Very few remnants of Sydney Turpentine-Ironbark Forest still exist.
-The most substantial undisturbed area is the Wallumatta Nature Reserve in North Ryde, which is owned and managed by the National Parks and Wildlife Service.
+The most substantial undisturbed area is the Wallumatta Nature Reserve in North Ryde, which is owned and managed by the NSW National Parks & Wildlife Service.
 This small and critically endangered reserve, also known as the Macquarie Hospital Bushland, is one of the last remnants of the remaining 0.5% (as at 2007) of original and endangered turpentine-ironbark forests on Wianamatta shale soil in Sydney.
 See Sydney Turpentine-Ironbark Forest.